rmp135/vue-splitter/README.md

 The `margin` prop can be used to set the percentage that the dragger should not exceed on either side.
 Defaults to 10%.

-The `onResize` event will be fired when the dragger is moved.
+The `resize` event will be fired when the dragger is moved.

 ## Using